ObjectModules/deploy/[Mapping]-Employment.md

 ```
 Take a look at the process.
 Eat is the process.
 Consider it as a routine process.
 What is going on when you want to find a best to eat but you don't know yet which one is.

 Of course you remain eat whatever the food you have on hand.
-Since you insist to get one so you will have to do something and are not going to stop to do it until you get one.
+Since you insist to get one so you will have to do something to get it.

 So here for sure your routine will not be the same again.
 You have to do another effort out of your routines.